New York Times names A.G. Sulzberger as new publisher

-Arthur Sulzberger Jr. is handing the reins of The New York Times Company to his son Arthur Gregg Sulzberger on Thursday -- a long-expected moment of generational change for the family-controlled newspaper.
+Arthur Sulzberger Jr. is handing the reins of The New York Times Company to his son Arthur Gregg Sulzberger -- a long-expected moment of generational change for the family-controlled newspaper.

-Arthur Gregg, known as A.G. to his friends and colleagues, is the new publisher at the storied news organization, according to a company announcement.
+Arthur Gregg, known as A.G. to his friends and colleagues, is the new publisher at the storied news organization, according to a company announcement Thursday.

 Sulzberger Jr. has been publisher since 1992.
 He will retire at the end of the month, though he will stay on as chairman of the New York Times Company's board of directors.